rich-junwang/rich-junwang.github.io/_posts/2022-07-04-remote-development-with-vscode.md

 One great feature of VScode is that it works well with docker and kubernetes, i.e. we can attach VSCode to docker or kubernetes pods easily.
 In vscode terminal, we can execute commands like we're doing on the server.
 I call this kind of development as remote development.

 One problem with remote development is that we can't save our changes locally.
 Once server dies, all our changes are gone.
 The solution is to use git.
 Since docker doesn't come with an editor, when we use git, we have to set vscode as the editor:
 ```
 git config --global core.editor "code --wait"
 ```

+Another issue is we have to install extensions on remote server.
+For instance, we have to install python extension in order to use python interpreter in remote mode.

 ### VScode Shortcuts
+If it's on Mac, replace CTRL key with CMD key

 (1) CTRL + X : cut a line \
 (2) duplicate a line: duplicate can be achieved by CTRL+C and CTRL+V with cursor in the line (without selection)